 - Answering customer questions promptly and completely

-Even merchants who follow these strategies may find themselves on the losing end of a credit card chargeback or PayPal claim.
-Losing a claim under PayPal’s Purchase Protection Program affects more than finances and inventory: It also affects a company’s reputation and ability to conduct future transactions via PayPal.
+Even if you carefully follow these PayPal chargeback and dispute prevention strategies, you may find yourself on the losing end of a credit card chargeback or PayPal claim.
+And the loss can encompass more than just the item value: Losing a claim under PayPal’s Purchase Protection Program may affect your company’s reputation and ability to conduct future transactions via PayPal.

-With friendly fraud on the rise, merchants must employ a dynamic solution that addresses their specific needs and reduces chargebacks.
-Part of that solution means working with a trusted who’s aware of the latest fraud prevention and chargeback trends and can help you grow e-commerce sales safely.
-Email firstname.lastname@example.org today to learn how we can be that ally.
+With fraud on the rise, you must ensure you’re employing a dynamic solution that addresses your company’s specific needs and reduces chargebacks.
+Part of that solution means working with a trusted professional who’s aware of the latest fraud prevention and chargeback trends and can help you grow e-commerce sales safely.
+Contact one of ClearSale’s experienced analysts today to learn how we can be that ally.